Longueuil—Charles-LeMoyne

 Longueuil—Charles-LeMoyne was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
+It came into effect upon the call of the 2015 Canadian federal election.
 The riding was originally intended to be named LeMoyne.

 Profile

 Despite breaking for the NDP in 2011, Longueuil—Charles-Lemoyne has become more of a competition between the Liberals and the Bloc Québécois, with the Liberals performing better in more Anglophone areas, such as Greenfield Park.